Flat Roof Repair: What Commercial Property Owners Need to Know

 $50,000 – $250,000+

 Complete tear-off and re-roofing of a large commercial property.
-Cost depends on the roof square footage, membrane system chosen, insulation requirements, and local labor rates.
+Cost depends on roof square footage, membrane system, insulation requirements, and local labor rates.
 Most commercial replacements are covered partially by property insurance if failure was caused by a covered event.

-The best way to get an accurate commercial roof repair estimate is to have a certified commercial roofing contractor perform an on-site inspection.
+The best way to get an accurate commercial roof repair estimate is a certified contractor on-site inspection.
 USA Roof Repair connects you with licensed commercial contractors — the inspection and estimate are free with no obligation.

 Commercial Roof Repair Process